Education Partners at Stonehenge

 Wessex Archaeology has a dedicated Community & Education Team working to enable everyone to explore and understand our past.
 Visit our website to find out about our interactive school workshops and access our wide range of online learning resources.

 The Wiltshire Museum in Devizes is home to the best Bronze Age archaeology collections in Britain.
 We offer interactive learning, with workshops and themed days in the Museum and out in schools.
 Students can handle and investigate authentic artefacts, take part in role play and learn new skills through fun hands on activities.
-Groups can choose to take a journey through prehistory in Wiltshire, from the Stone Age through to the Iron Age, or focus on the people of the Bronze Age, their lives and beliefs.

 The new archaeology gallery opened in 2014, Salisbury Museum offers a range of themed schools sessions for both museum visits and outreach.
 Specifically relating to Stonehenge are: